-To obtain an Omarunui Landfill Waste Disposal Licence contact Hastings District Council.
-There are certain criteria that need to be met before a licence is approved.
+To obtain an Omarunui Landfill Waste Disposal Licence contact Hastings District Council/fill in this form (still trying to track down electronic form).
+There are criteria that need to be met before a licence can be approved.

-The disposal costs for all commercial/industrial trucks and trailer units are here: Omarunui Landfill Charges.
+Disposal charges for commercial/industrial trucks and trailer units are here: Omarunui Landfill Charges.

 Additional penalty charges may be charged in the following situations at the discretion of the landfill manager:

 Omarunui Landfill, Puketapu, Hawke's Bay

 While every endeavour has been taken by the Hastings District Council to ensure that the information on this website is accurate and up to date, Hastings District Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Hastings District Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.

 © Hastings District Council - / +64 6 871 5000 / firstname.lastname@example.org